demenskiy/todo/README.md

 # What todo?

-Simple JavaScript TODO app based on the MVC and EventEmitter pattern with localeStorage.
+Simple JavaScript TODO app based on the MVC and EventEmitter pattern with localStorage.

 [View the demo](https://demenskiy.github.io/what-todo/)